 The district is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets, errors and omissions, injuries to employees, and natural disasters.
 In order to obtain general liability insurance at a cost it considered to be economically justifiable, the district joined the Washington Schools Risk Management Pool administered by Puget Sound Educational Service District No. 121.
 This pool is a public entity risk pool currently operating as a common risk management and insurance program.
+It provides coverage for property, liability, vehicle, public official liability, crime, employment practices, machinery breakdown and network security.
 The district pays an annual premium to the pool for its general insurance coverage.
-For the fiscal year ended August 31, 2012, the district contributed \$915,424 to the pool.
+For the fiscal year ended August 31, 2013, the district contributed \$834,613 to the pool.

-The agreement for formation of the Washington School Risk Management Pool provides that the pool will be self-sustaining through member premiums and reinsure through commercial companies for claims in excess of \$1 million for each property loss.
-For each liability loss up to \$100 million per occurrence, the pool will reinsure for claims in excess of \$2 million plus 50% quota share on losses from \$2 million to \$10 million, for a maximum of \$6 million on a \$10 million claim.
-The Pool maintains an excess insurance contract with Royal Insurance Company for property and machinery and boiler coverage, which provides a \$100 million limit of coverage over the Pool's self-insured retention limit.
+The agreement for formation of the Washington School Risk Management Pool in 1986 provides that the pool will be self-sustaining through member premiums and reinsure through commercial companies for claims in excess of \$1 million for each property loss.
+The Pool maintains an excess reinsurance contract with Lexington Insurance Company which provides \$500 million limit of coverage over the Pool's self insured retention (SIR) limit of \$1 million.
+This includes boiler and machinery coverage insurance through Hartford Steam Insurance Company with a Pool retention of \$25,000.
+The Pool purchased liability reinsurance coverage from Alterra for \$2 million excess of \$1 million SIR per occurrence; United Educators for \$7 million excess of \$3 million per occurrence; and excess liability insurance coverage through Chartis for \$10 million excess of \$10 million per occurrence.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.

-Washington School risk Management Pool has published its own financial report for the year ended August 31, 2012.
+Washington School risk Management Pool has published its own financial report for the year ended August 31, 2013.
 This report can be obtained from: